atrria/AGH-Scala/README.md

 # AGH-Scala
- Functional programming in Scala course, taught in English
+ Functional programming in Scala, taught in English.